 Notifying employees

-If after careful consideration of all circumstances, the employer decides to proceed with retrenchment as a last option, employees must be notified by means of a written memorandum, that must contain specific information as per the LRA, giving employees at least 48 hours’ notice enabling them to prepare for the consultation with regards to other workable solutions and general input.
+If after careful consideration of all circumstances, the employer decides to proceed with retrenchment as a last option, employees must be notified by means of a written memorandum.
+This must contain specific information as per the Labour Relations Act (LRA), giving employees at least 48 hours’ notice enabling them to prepare for the consultation with regards to other workable solutions and general input.
 If an employee is a member of a trade union, the trade union should also be notified.

 Consultation

-Consultation allows both parties to engage in discussions to consider alternatives to retrenchment, minimise retrenchments, establish timeframes and reduce the negative impact of retrenchment.
+The consultation allows both parties to engage in discussions to consider alternatives to retrenchment, minimise retrenchments, establish time frames and reduce the negative impact of retrenchment.
 The employer should in all good faith keep an open mind throughout the process and seriously consider proposals put forward by employees.
-Meetings should be held individually with all possibly affected employees as well as the trade union where applicable.
+Meetings should be held with all possibly affected employees as well as the trade union where applicable.

 Implementation after consensus